 The Accessibility segment designs, manufactures, distributes and installs accessibility products such as stairlifts for both straight and curved stairs, vertical and inclined platform lifts and elevators for home and commercial use.
-The products are manufactured, assembled and customized at the Brampton (Ontario) plant, and are offered through a network of some 600 retailers, which are primarily located in North America.
-The Huizhou (China) plant is the main supplier of parts and components for the Brampton subsidiary; also, it assembles product components and finished products mainly for the benefit of the Corporation and for the sale of products on the Asian and European markets.
+The products are manufactured, assembled and customized at the Brampton (Ontario) plant and are offered through a network of some 300 active retailers, which are primarily located in North

+America.
+The Huizhou (China) plant is the main supplier of parts and components for the Brampton subsidiary; also, it assembles product components and finished products mainly for the benefit of the Corporation, but also for the sale of products on the Asian and European markets.
 Its product line, the most comprehensive on the market, includes thirteen products.
-A portion of the products manufactured by the Brampton facility are distributed and installed in the provinces of Quebec, Ontario and Alberta by Savaria Concord, Savaria SIS, Savaria Lifts and Savaria Home Access.
+A portion of the products manufactured by the Brampton facility are distributed and installed in the provinces of Quebec, Ontario and Alberta by Savaria Concord, Savaria SIS, Savaria Lifts and SC Franchising.

-This segment also includes operations that came from the acquisition of Silver Cross in the third quarter of 2014, consisting of the operation of a franchise network through which new and recycled accessibility equipment is sold, and a lead generation program to capture and distribute leads on potential customers to over 100 affiliates in North America.
+This segment also includes the operations from the Silver Cross division, consisting of a network of franchises and corporate stores through which new and recycled accessibility equipment is sold, and a lead generation program to capture and distribute leads on potential customers to close to 100 affiliates in North America.